Can AI Help Improve Telehealth For Addiction Care?

 The combination of AI and addiction telehealth has the potential to make care more accessible, customized, and effective for people battling substance use disorders (SUDs).

-It helps address one of the major pain points of outpatient care, which is client engagement, and can provide a different kind of insight into treatment for medical professionals and clients alike.
+It helps address one of the major challenges of outpatient care, namely client engagement.
+It can provide a different kind of insight into treatment for medical professionals and clients alike.

-If you or a loved one is battling substance abuse, understand that you are not alone.
+If you or a loved one is battling substance use disorder, understand that you are not alone.
 Contact AddictionResource.net today to discover treatment options and start your journey to sobriety.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.